eventrelay/offbroadway_eventrelay/README.md

 ## Run the Broadway pipeline

 To run your `Broadway` pipeline, you need to add it as a child in a supervision tree.
-Most applications have a supervision tree defined at `lib/my_app/application.ex`.
+Most applications have a supervision tree def2ned at `lib/my_app/application.ex`.
 You can add Broadway as a child to a supervisor as follows:

     children = [